spacer

 Robin Friday Cult football heroes don't come any more cult than this guy.
 Along with Death and Wanklyn he gave Reading three of the most memorable names of the 1970's.
 However, Robin Friday didn't just have a quality name, he had the game to match it.
 The scorer of some quality goals, his on and off field antics endeared him to the Elm Park faithful and also to followers of Cardiff, both of whom would later vote him amongst the clubs' all-time cult heroes.

-Fritz Fuchs Uwe's father Fritz Fuchs was a player with Kaiserslautern and went on to coach a numebr of 2nd tier German teams.
+Fritz Fuchs Uwe's father Fritz Fuchs was a player with Kaiserslautern and went on to coach a number of 2nd tier German teams.

 Uwe Fuchs The German centre-forward was voted 3rd in a list of Middlesborough's cult heroes behind Bernie Slaven and Juninho, and it wasn't just his comedy name that appealed to the Teeside fans - signed on loan with a few months remaining in the 1994-95 season, he scored 9 times in 15 games to help promote Boro to the Premiership, only for Bryan Robson to turn down a permanent deal.
 Inspired the legendary Boro t-shirts emblazoned with "Who the Uwe is Jurgen Klinnsman?".

 Argelico Fucks Brazilian who carved out a half-decent career for himself as a central defender, but who is always going to be best remembered as the source of one of football's greatest football headlines: "Fucks off to Benfica", Eurosport's famous description of his transfer from Palmeiras to Benfica.
-To see the headline, click here.
+And here is the famous headline in all it's glory.

 Milan Fukal The Czech defender nearly graced the English game, but moves to both Man City and Leeds fell through.

-Dean Gerken From about 2003 onwards Colchester's Gerken fought it out with Brill for the coveted title of 'best-named goalkeeeper called Dean'.
+Dean Gerken From about 2003 onwards Colchester's Gerken fought it out with Brill for the coveted title of 'best-named goalkeeper called Dean'.

 Two-Boys Gumede Full name Two-Boys Gladstone Gumede.
-A speedy forward from South Africa who plays in the States for Panama City Pirates.
+A speedy forward from South Africa who plays in the States for Minnesota Stars.

 Bernt Haas For the upper and middle classes who sound out the letter 'h', the Swiss right back's name may not have sounded so comical, but for everyone else, talk of Burnt 'Arse was always good for a chuckle.
 Haas made his name at Grasshoppers Zurich before moving to England with Sunderland and West Brom, where he earned the nickname 'Vindaloo' amongst both fans and team-mates.